xbcsmith/epr-workshop/README.md

 - Creating Events using the EPR Python Client
 - Searching for Events using the EPR Python Client

+### MCP EPR: Working with the mcp server

+- Hands-on session around writing an EPR MCP server
+- Write an MCP server that talks to an EPR instance
+- Use Claude Desktop to interact with the MCP server
+- Configure an IDE to run the MCP server
+- Use MCP inspector to troubleshoot tools, resources, and prompts

 ### Workshop Challenge: Enhancing EPR Functionality

 - Participants will be given a challenge to enhance a specific aspect of EPR